variousauthors/Raphael.FreeTransform/README.md

 specify some attributes on one handle or another, such as size or distance, you can pass just that attribute into the `handles` hash for just that handle, and voila!

+Check the example above for a detailed... example.

 The options available for the handles hash are: